-12. Sankar, U., Silldorff, E. P., Uminski, C., & Crowther, G. J. (in prep).
-Can animal and alien examples elicit higher-order thinking and human physiology?
+12. Sankar, U., Silldorff, E. P., Uminski, C., & Crowther, G. J. (in revision).
+Animal and alien examples in assessments have the potential to elicit higher-order thinking about human physiology.

-7. Esparza, D., Amin, N. E., Frings, F. G., Halmo, S., Hazlett, Z. S., Heim, A. B., Uminski, C., Von der Mehden, B., Wright, A. M., Yang, M. (accepted).
+11. Esparza, D., Amin, N. E., Frings, F. G., Halmo, S., Hazlett, Z. S., Heim, A. B., Uminski, C., Von der Mehden, B., Wright, A. M., Yang, M. (in press).
 For trainees, by trainees: Supporting discipline-based education research scholars-in-training through career transitions with inclusive, accessible professional development.
 In Eston, C., Lightner, T., Greenler, R (Eds.), Understanding Membership Diversity and Supporting Equitable STEM Communities.
 Lexington Books.

 5. Uminski, C. & Couch, B. A. (2024).
 Identifying factors associated with instructor implementation of three-dimensional assessments in undergraduate biology courses.
 PLoS ONE, 19(10), e0312252. https://doi.org/10.1371/journal.pone.0312252